section-engineering-education/engineering-education/content/articles/implementing-bagging-algorithms-in-python/index.md

 From the image above, there are no missing values.
 Therefore, our dataset is complete and ready for use.

 #### Adding x and y variables
-We need to specify the x and y variables.The x variable will hold all the input columns, while the y variable will hold the output column.
+We need to specify the x and y variables.
+The x variable will hold all the input columns, while the y variable will hold the output column.

 In our case, our output column is the `Output` column.
 The remaining columns will be used as model inputs.